smartanthill/smartanthill2_0/docs/design-documents/protocols/sascrambling.rst

 SCRAMBLING procedure requires both sides to share one secret AES-128 key. **SCRAMBLING key MUST be independent from any other key in the system, in particular, from SASP key.**

-For SCRAMBLING procedure to be efficient (in secure sense), caller SHOULD guarantee that there is a 15-byte block within input packet, where such block is at least statistically unique, and the same block is statistically indistinguishable from white noise.
+For SCRAMBLING procedure to be efficient (in secure sense), caller SHOULD guarantee that there is a 16-byte block within input packet, where such block is at least statistically unique, and the same block is statistically indistinguishable from white noise.
 Offset to such a block within the packet is an input *unique-block-offset* parameter for SCRAMBLING procedure.
-In practice, 15 bytes of SASP tag are used for this purpose.
+In practice, SASP tag can be used for this purpose.

 SCRAMBLING procedure
 --------------------